software-mansion/react-native-enriched/README.md

 - `bulletColor` defines the color of the bullet, takes [color](https://reactnative.dev/docs/colors) value and defaults to `black`.
 - `bulletSize` sets both the height and the width of the bullet, defaults to `8`.
 - `marginLeft` is the margin to the left of the bullet (between the bullet and input's left edge), defaults to `16`.
-- `gapWidth` sets the gap between the bullet and the list item's text, deafults to `16`.
+- `gapWidth` sets the gap between the bullet and the list item's text, defaults to `16`.

 ## Future Plans